rachruby/pokemonPygame/README.md

 # pokemonPygame

-# An attempt to create a mini Pokemon game using Pygame; written in Python.
+# An attempt to create a mini Pokémon game using Pygame; written in Python.